Welcome to Our Yearly Overview

 President’s Projects —

-Board Meetings are open for all Members to attend3rd Wednesday of Each Month
+Board Meetings are open for all Members to attend — The Third Tuesday of Each Month

 The Scholarship Dinner / Reverse Raffle / Silent Auction Dinner — Normally, the Last Saturday, February each year.

-With the great success of online auction, the Executive Board has lots to think about for 2025.
-More information will be provided soon.
+With the great success of online auction, the Executive Board has lots to think about for 2026.
+Information is available as we approach the event.

-Beginning in 1985, this event has raised more than537,500 to benefit our community.
+Beginning in 1985, this event has raised more than $552,500 to benefit our community.
 This is our BIG fundraising event.

-Speech Contest — Usually the 2nd or 3rd Monday Meeting in March.
+Speech Contest — Usually this event is at a Monday Meeting in February or March.

-Usually in Marc, the 205 Speech Contest is Monday February 10th.
+The contest date will be announced when District makes it available.
+Expect an early February date for 2026.
 At the club stage of the Speech Contest, 4-5 club Finalist come to our Monday meeting and present their speech.
 The winner continues on to the District level.

 The Dictionary Project— During the School Year - Dates are Announced Each Year